 \subsubsection{Attention for Attribution}

-Prior works \cite{li2018deepneuralnetattention, kumar2020camta} utilize attention-based crediting by applying a self-attention layer over an recurrent network.
+Prior works \cite{li2018deepneuralnetattention, kumar2020camta} utilize attention-based crediting by applying a self-attention layer over a recurrent network.
 Our initial exploration of this approach found a heavy bias towards end-of-path touches.
-Using a bi-directional LSTM may help alleviate this effect, however we modified the approach to directly apply self attention over the input sequence.
+Using a bi-directional LSTM may help alleviate this effect; however we modified the approach to directly apply self attention over the input sequence.
 One issue with the LSTM encoder is that the hidden state contains information about previous timesteps, making attention interpretation less straight forward \cite{serrano2019attention}.
 The topic of attention interpretability has been the subject of extensive research \cite{jain-wallace-2019-attention, wiegreffe2019attention}.
 The central concern is that the resulting weights may not faithfully align with the model final output.
 While our modification can still introduce interpretability issues in attention based models \cite{brunner2020identifiability}, we observe within our domain that attention weights do impact model output.
-We share additional findings in Appendix \ref{subsection:interpretability}.

-It is also possible to compute attribution based on the incremental propensity from the prior engagement \cite{shao2011data} or as an approximation of Shapely values \cite{yao2022causalmta}.
+It is also possible to compute attribution based on the incremental propensity from the prior engagement \cite{shao2011data} or as an approximation of Shapley values \cite{yao2022causalmta}.
 These methods are not necessarily superior.
 Counterfactual simulations can be computationally expensive and require accurately determining the counterfactual which is non-trivial.
 We did evaluate the attributions under the attention vs incremental propensity and found negligible differences (Table \ref{tab:method-weights}).
 We also observed that incremental propensity approach often produces early jumps causing front-loaded attribution as changes in propensity saturate with length.